gccloudone/aurora/content/en/technical-advisory-group/templates/template-architectural-enhancement-proposal.en.md

 By maintaining a **centralized repository**, the TAG ensures:

 - **Historical traceability** of architectural decisions.
-- **Documentation of rejected proposals**, providing insight into past considerations.
+- **Documenting rejected proposals** to provide insight into past considerations.
 - **A consistent and structured approach** for future architecture enhancements.